marmoi/dcase2022_task1_baseline/README.md

   of the target device class.
 The analysis segment length for the inference is 1 s.

 See detailed description how to calculate model size from [DCASE Challenge task description](https://dcase.community/challenge2022/task-low-complexity-acoustic-scene-classification).
-Model calculation for Keras models is implemented in `model_size_calculation.py`
+Model calculation for TFLITE models is implemented using [nessi](https://github.com/AlbertoAncilotto/NeSsi)

 The task specific baseline system is implemented in file `task1.py`.